 Alberta Transportation hires engineering consultants for the planning, design, and/or construction management of a variety of projects.

 Pre-qualified firms are requested to indicate their interest on projects and provide a brief rationale of their related experience.
 The result of this stage is a short-list of approximately 3 consultants.

 At a later date, the 3 short-listed consultants will be invited to respond to a Request for Proposal (RFP).
 The successful respondent to the RFP will be awarded the contract for the project.

-For specialized or unique projects, an open request for proposals will be advertised for any interested vendor or consultant directly on the Alberta Purchasing Connection website, as described on the consulting and tendering opportunities page.
+For specialized or unique projects, an open request for proposals will be advertised directly on the Alberta Purchasing Connection website, as described on the consulting and tendering opportunities page.

 In emergency or special circumstances (in accordance with trade agreement requirements), assignments may be directly awarded to a consulting company or vendor.

-In all situations, the Consultant obligations for the project will be contained in the RFP and/or in the terms of the consulting contract that will be created.
+In all situations, the consultant obligations for the project will be contained in the Request for Proposal and/or in the terms of the consulting contract that will be created.

 Often, details will be supplemented by processes outlined in consultant guidelines and manuals.